eyvonne/K_means/README.md

 - loop until the centers don't change

 Now that I have MVP for both of these algorithms I'm going to implement a solution to my labs project with earthquakes.

+### Wednesday

+I focused on getting quake data to line up.
+I started the day by using my API to pull the last month of data from each source, then worked with my algorithm to line the data up.

+My first thought was to focus the search on lat, lon, and mag.
+This returned good results from my data, so I pulled down all of the data from the server.
+For some reason when pulling it down from the server there was much less lining up, so I think something is wrong with how I'm setting up the search.
+I'll have to come back to this tomorrow

+### Thursday

+I found out that the job that got me into data Science is currently hiring and spent all day working on my application.
+I'm going to work on writing up a blog post this evening about my working algorithm and if I have time work a little more on the earthquakes.